-This car started out as an F-104 Star-fighter jet, stationed at Edwards Air Force Base in California.
-It was used as a chase plane for some of the greatest experimental aircraft in history, among them the X-15 Rocket Plane, SR-71 Blackbird and XB-70 Bomber.
+This car started out as Lockheed F-104A Starfighter, stationed at Edwards Air Force Base in California.
+It was used as a chase plane for some of the greatest experimental aircraft in history, among them the X-15 Rocket Plane, SR-71 Blackbird, and the XB-70 Bomber.
 She was flown by astronauts and the nation’s best test pilots.
 She served our country well.
 But time wore her down.

 Powered by Technology.
 Driven By Ingenuity.